Is paddleboarding an Addictive Activity ?

 Ask an experienced paddleboarder, and the paddle board will tell you how addictive it is.
 You spend hours on paddleboarding.
 Paddleboarders are investing a lot of money on equipment and decks.
 Some paddleboarders also fly all over the world to try and catch a particular wave.
 That’s how the paddleboard is addictive.
 It is becoming one of the newest sports, with increasing numbers of people joining the bandwagon.

 WE ARE ADDICTS 😉

 Why paddleboard is an addictive activity

 The explanation for the activity’s addictiveness is the unexpected rewards you receive while using paddleboarding.
 It’s almost like playing.
-You don’t know when you are going to hit the jackpot, and yet you cannot get away from the table.
-Paddleboarding is somewhat like that.
+You don’t know when you hit the jackpot, but you can’t leave the bed.
+That’s reminiscent of paddleboarding.
 You don’t know when you’re going to catch a storm.
 But you are still willing to give it all to the sport.

 Paddleboarding is not something you want a winner to return.
 You have to train first hand for paddleboarding.
 You can’t just go on the water from your desk.
 You must bring with you your plate.
 You must be dressed for paddleboarding.
 You have to take time off your job and excuse yourself from several other things that your loved ones may entail.
 Most professional paddleboards will also advise you to exercise a little before you meet the waves.
 It goes without saying that you need to be prepared.

 A water sport activity for everybody